forseti-security/forseti-security/_docs/_latest/setup/manual-gcp-deployment.md

 ## Assign roles:

 See [this doc]({% link _docs/latest/howto/configure/configuring-forseti.md %})
-to see what roles need to be assigned to the Forseti server service account.
+to see the roles need to be assigned to the Forseti server service account.

 ## Create a Forseti [server VM instance](https://github.com/GoogleCloudPlatform/forseti-security/blob/stable/deployment-templates/compute-engine/server/forseti-instance-server.py)
 * n1-standard-2